* Coaster Enthusiasts of Canada *

 HORSESHOE TURN:

-This is a sharp, usually highly banked turn, bringing the train around close to, or 180 degrees in direction but much sharper than a fan turn.
-It looks like a horseshoe lying flat, as seen from above.
+This is a sharp, usually highly banked turn, bringing the train around close to, or at, 180 degrees in direction change but much sharper than a fan turn.
+It looks like a horseshoe lying flatly, as seen from above.
 An example of one is the bottom of the first drop on The "Cyclone" at Riverside Park, Massachusetts (though some would argue it as being a sharp fan turn).

 INVERTED COASTER:

 One in which the cars are under the track as in a suspended coaster (see that entry), but are rigidly attached to the trucks.
 Riders are seated 2 or 4 abreast with their legs and feet dangling similar to a ski-lift.
-They are sometimes referred to as "stunt coasters".
+These are sometimes referred to as "stunt coasters".
 Since the cars are not free to swing out in turns, they are capable of intricate manoeuvres.
 (See "Suspended Coaster.")

 LAP BAR: